aws-iot-builder-tools/iot-reference-architectures/README.md

 ## IoT Reference Architectures

-The repo is a place to store sequence diagrams and reference architectures that we refer to in IoT presentations.
-It also contains code that generates some of the sequence and architecture diagrams programmatically so they can be kept up to date.
+The repo is a place to store architecture diagrams and the code for reference architectures that we refer to in IoT presentations.

+## Terminology

+- Partner - an entity that builds solutions on AWS that can be integrated into a customer's own AWS account
+- Customer - an entity with an AWS account that can utilize partner solutions

+## Reference architecture list

+- CloudWatch Events
+  - [Python](cloudwatch-events/python) - Sets up a CloudWatch Events rule that triggers a Python function when CreateThing is called.
+The Python function cross-account publishes the event information from a customer's account to a partner's account to give the partner visibility to new devices that a customer creates in their account.
+- Cross-account publish
+  - [C#](cross-account-publish/c-sharp) - A C# application that can cross-account publish from a partner's account to a customer's account to give the partner the ability to easily share information with their customers.
+This C# application is for running on EC2, not on AWS Lambda, and includes the necessary role that must be attached to the EC2 instance.
+  - [Python](cross-account-publish/python) - A Python Lambda function that can cross-account publish from a partner's account to a customer's account using the AWS IoT Rules Engine

 ## License Summary